 Upon signed provider agreement.
-The waiver service provider must report any subsequent change in status to NYSDOH waiver staff and/or its contractors (RRDC).
-For Employer-Employee, the employer is responsible for verifying that the individual(s) maintain the needed license, registration or certification.
-NYSDOH Office of Aging and Long Term Care (OALTC) surveillance staff and/or NYS Office of the Medicaid Inspector General (OMIG) staff verify employee qualifications and certifications through surveys and/or audits.
+The waiver service provider must report any subsequent change in status to NYSDOH waiver staff and/or its contractors (RRDCs).
+For Employer-Employee, the employer must verify license, registration or certification upon hire and annually thereafter.
+NYSDOH Office of Primary Care and Health Systems Management (OPCHSM) surveillance staff and/or NYS Office of the Medicaid Inspector General (OMIG) staff verify employee qualifications and certifications through surveys and/or audits.

-Application for 1915(c) HCBS Waiver: NY.0444.R03.01 - Mar 01, 2024 (as of Mar 01, 2024)
+Application for 1915(c) HCBS Waiver: NY.0444.R02.08 - Dec 31, 2021 (as of Dec 31, 2021) Page 134 of 270